Blosc/bloscpack/README.rst

 possible to achieve interesting things in the future and to be as general as possible such that the persistence layer of tools such as `CArray
 <https://github.com/FrancescAlted/carray>`_ and `Blaze
-<https://github.com/ContinuumIO/blaze>`_ can be implemented without modifcation
+<https://github.com/ContinuumIO/blaze>`_ can be implemented without modification
 of the header format.

 The following ASCII representation shows the layout of the header::